Ryangwaite/AWS-SAA-C02-Course/README.md

 Never store anything inside the runtime environment, it is ephemeral.

 Lambda functions by default are public services and can access any websites.
 By default they cannot access private VPC resources, but can be configured to do so if needed.
 Once configured, they can only access resources within a VPC.
 Unless you have configured your VPC to have all of the configuration needed to have public internet access or access to the AWS public space endpoints, then the Lambda will not have access.

 The Lambda runtime is stateless, so you should always use AWS services for input and output.
 Something like DynamoDB or S3.
 If a Lambda is invoked by an event, it gets details of the event given to it at startup.

-Lambda functions can run up to 15 minutes.
-That is the max limit.
+Lambda functions can run up to **15 minutes**.

 #### 1.13.2.2.
 Key Considerations